 Similarly, the first £2,000 of dividends earned from investments held outside an investment ISA, are tax-free.
 This is known as the dividend allowance.
 If you exceed this threshold, you will be taxed at a rate of 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.
 All dividends received on shares held in an ISA are tax-free.

 There’s also no tax to pay on any interest you earn from cash, funds, gilts or bonds within an ISA.
-Outside an ISA, the personal savings allowance (PSA) introduced in April 2016, enables basic-rate taxpayers to earn up to £1,000 interest in savings income a year tax-free, or £500 for higher-rate taxpayers.
+Outside an ISA, the personal savings allowance (PSA), enables basic-rate taxpayers to earn up to £1,000 interest in savings income a year tax-free, or £500 for higher-rate taxpayers.
 Additional rate taxpayers aren’t entitled to this allowance.

 Bear in mind that tax rules can and do alter over time, and the value of any favourable tax treatment to you will depend on your individual circumstances, which can also change.